-Insulation, double-paned windows and energy efficient doors are typically used during construction.
-Thought goes into the correct placement of the building to take advantage of the sun’s warmth in cooler climates.
+Insulation, double-paned windows and energy efficient doors are typically used during construction by knowledgeable professionals.
+Thought goes into the correct placement of the building to take advantage of the sun's warmth in cooler climates.

 In warmer climates, even the color of the structure can help to reduce air conditioning needs.
 For example, buildings with white roofs are cooler than those with black shingles.